5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Its Address
 - It's Vendor Id (in AppleALC it's used as `CodecID`)
 - Pin Complex Nodes with Control Names (these form the `PinConfig`)
-- The actual routing capabilities of the Coded:
+- The actual routing capabilities of the Codec:
 	- Mixer/Selector Nodes
 	- Audio Output Nodes
 	- Audio Input Nodes